lasp/xmera/src/fswAlgorithms/opticalNavigation/cobConverter/cobConverter.rst

 performed, the method needs to be "NoCorrection".
 The Lambertian method assumes that the body is a sphere with lambertian reflectance, while the Binary method assumes a brightness of either 1 or 0 in the image of the body.

+Optionally, Brown-Conrady distortion coefficients can be provided to correct the normalized image-plane coordinate for lens distortion before the heading vector is computed.

 Message Connection Descriptions
 -------------------------------
 The following table lists all the module input and output messages.
 The module msg connection is set by the